IanFeldman/cap-touch-controller/README.md

 # TermSketch
-Touchscreen drawing device with the ability to draw 32x8, 64x16, and 128x32 color images.
-Utilizes STM32l4764g MCU, FocalTech Self-Capacitive Touch Panel Controller (FT6206), and Microchip 24AA512 EEPROM.
-Features image store and load capability in non-volatile memory.
-Communicates serially over USB at 115,200 bit/s using 8-bit ASCII and ANSI escape sequences.
+TermSketch is a portable touchscreen drawing device with the ability to create, save, delete, and load 16 different 2x8, 64x16, and 128x32 color images.
+The device has serial RS-232 output designed for terminals supporting color and ANSI escape sequences.
+The user can move the terminal cursor by touching and dragging on the capacitive touchscreen and can click by hitting the button.
+The device supports single clicks as well as clicking and dragging, and the user can draw with red, green, blue, white, or black colors.

-Communication protocols used:
+### Communication protocols used:
 I2C, RS-232

+### Peripheral hardware used:
+STM32l4764g MCU, PITFT Capacitive Touchscreen, and Microchip 24AA512 EEPROM

 ## System Schematic
 <img alt="Schematic diagram" src="https://github.com/IanFeldman/term-sketch/assets/62089215/16a514e7-ed2c-4cbf-9095-cb18042cc19a">